CumulusNetworks/docs/content/cumulus-linux-50/Try-It-Pre-built-Demos/_index.md

 weight: 1500
 toc: 2
 ---
 This documentation includes pre-built **Try It** demos for certain Cumulus Linux features.
-The Try It demos run a simulation in NVIDIA Air; a cloud hosted platform that behaves exactly like a real world production deployment.
+The Try It demos run a simulation in NVIDIA Air; a cloud hosted platform that works exactly like a real world production deployment.
 All the Try It demos use the NVIDIA Cumulus Linux reference topology.

 ## Access a Try It Demo